Darshan2/Instagram_clone/README.md

 Main feed displays all the photos posted by current user, and by all the users followed by current users.
 <br>Top label of user name and profile photo, displays image posted user info.
-<br>User can like the photo by clicking on heart icon. or can comment on photo by clicking on comment bubble icon
+<br>User can like the photo by clicking on heart icon. or can comment on photo by clicking on comment bubble icon.
 <br>

 <p float="left">